Australian police arrest woman for putting needles in strawberries

 "I would also like to thank those within the strawberry industry for their co-operation and members of the public who assisted us with our inquiries."

-The woman is due to appear in the Brisbane Magistrates Court on Monday.

-All six states had begun investigations into reports of tampering that has seen needles or pins discovered in strawberries, as well apples and bananas.
+The crisis extended across the country with all six states beginning investigations after reports of tampering had seen needles or pins discovered in strawberries, as well apples and bananas.

-The crisis led to harsher penalties being rushed through federal parliament for those caught tampering with food.

-It also resulted in tonnes of strawberries being dumped or going to waste around the country threatening the future of the half-a-billion-dollar industry.
+It resulted in tonnes of strawberries being dumped or going to waste around Australia threatening the future of the half-a-billion-dollar industry.

-After the discovery of punnets of strawberries contaminated with needles, Queensland authorities notified the public of the safety risk on September 12.
+In response, Coles and Aldi pulled all strawberries from their shelves, while Woolworths only removed the affected brands it stocked.

+Western Australia Strawberry Growers Association head Jamie Michael highlighted the impact of the contamination saga when he shared a photo of truckloads of fruit being dumped.
+It was shared when a needle was found in South Australia in a punnet sourced from WA.

+Wholesale prices had fallen by half to 50 to 60 cents per punnet.

+It also led to harsher penalties being rushed through federal parliament for those caught tampering with food.

-The Queensland Police Service co-ordinated a national investigative response with multiple government, law enforcement and intelligence agencies.
+The Queensland Police Service co-ordinated a national investigative response with multiple government, law enforcement and intelligence agencies before the Caboolture woman's arrest.

 A police taskforce was established with officers from the State Crime Command co-ordinating the investigation together with detectives in a number of police districts in Queensland.

-Investigations are continuing.
+Police have said that investigations are continuing.